Fitness Volt

 Photo via Instagram @yaxenita

-At 51 years old, Yaxeni Oriquen-Garcia still has an unbelievable physique.
+Yaxeni Oriquen-Garcia still has an unbelievable physique at the age of 58-years-old.
 Another massive woman, she is a bulky bodybuilder, who is known for her size.
 While this style is not attractive to some, she has found happiness in herself, and the things that she does.

 In the gym, Yaxeni is still able to go hard, despite her age.
-Her highest bench press ever is 375lb, which is simply impeccable.
+Her highest bench press ever is 375 pounds, which is simply impeccable.
 Therefore, she is one of the strongest women to ever walk the bodybuilding stage.

 Nataliya Kuznetsova